William Frawley

-William Clement Frawley (February 26, 1887 – March 3, 1966) was an American vaudevillian and actor best remembered for playing landlord Fred Mertz in the American television sitcom I Love Lucy, "Bub" O'Casey in the television comedy series My Three Sons, and the political advisor to the judge character in the film Miracle on 34th Street.
+William Clement Frawley (February 26, 1887 – March 3, 1966) was an American vaudevillian and actor best known for playing landlord Fred Mertz in the sitcom I Love Lucy.
+Frawley also played "Bub" O'Casey during the first five seasons of the sitcom My Three Sons and the political advisor to the Hon.
+Henry X. Harper (Gene Lockhart) in the film Miracle on 34th Street.

-Frawley began his career in vaudeville in 1914 with his wife, Edna Louise Broedt.
+Frawley began his career in Vaudeville in 1914 with his wife, Edna Louise Broedt.
 Their comedy act, "Frawley and Louise", continued until their divorce in 1927.
 He performed on Broadway multiple times.
 In 1916, he signed with Paramount Studios and appeared in more than 100 films over the next 35 years.

 Early life

-Frawley was born in Burlington, Iowa, the second son of four children of Michael A. Frawley (1857–1907) and Mary E. (Brady) Frawley (1859–1921).
+Frawley was born in Burlington, Iowa, the second son in a family of four children to Michael A. Frawley (1857–1907) and Mary E. (Brady) Frawley (1859–1921).
 He attended Catholic schools and sang in the choir at St. Paul's Catholic Church.
 As he got older, he played small roles in local theater productions at the Burlington Opera House, and performed in amateur shows, though his mother, a highly religious woman, discouraged such activities.

 Frawley's first job was as a stenographer in an office of the Union Pacific Railroad in Omaha, Nebraska.
 Two years later, he moved to Chicago, where he found work as a court reporter, and against his mother's wishes, got a singing part in a musical comedy, The Flirting Princess.
 To appease his mother, he relocated to St. Louis, Missouri, to work for another railroad company.

-Feeling unfulfilled in that job, as well, he continued to dream of being a professional entertainer.
-He finally formed a vaudeville act with his brother Paul (1889–1973), but six months later, their mother told Paul to return to Iowa.
+Unfulfilled in his job, he dreamed of becoming a professional entertainer.
+He formed a vaudeville act with his brother Paul (1889–1973), but six months later, their mother told Paul to return to Iowa.
 Meanwhile, William wrote a script titled Fun in a Vaudeville Agency, and sold it for over $500.

 After his initial success as a scriptwriter, Frawley decided to move to the West, settling in Denver, where he was hired as a singer at a café and teamed with pianist Franz Rath.
 The duo soon moved to San Francisco with their act, "A Man, a Piano, and a Nut".
 During his vaudeville career, Frawley introduced and helped popularize the songs "My Mammy", "My Melancholy Baby", and "Carolina in the Morning".
 Many years later, in 1958, he recorded a selection of his old stage songs on an LP, Bill Frawley Sings the Old Ones.